Know Your Operating Cost

 Mark the Load’s Times

 Time has significant influence over freight rates.
 The longer a load remains on a load board, the more anxious a broker will be to find a truck.
-Use this to your advantage to negotiate a higher rate.
+Use this to your advantage to negotiate better rates.
 Also, consider the pick-up time.
-If there is a small window between when you found the load and the pick-up time, the broker may be more willing to negotiate.
+If there is a small window between when you found the load and the pick-up time, the broker may be more willing to negotiate a better rate.
 The drop-off time is also influential.
 In light of the ELD Mandate, truck drivers are keeping a closer watch on their Hours of Service (HOS).
 Does the drop-off time and location give you enough time to work safely with the HOS?
-All of these factor into the freight rate.
+All of these factor into the freight rate negotiations.

 Ask about Fees

 Some lanes are more expensive to run than others.
-Find out of there are any tolls along your route.
-Do you need special permits to haul the load?
+Find out if there are any tolls along your route.
+Do you need special permits to haul the load (example hazardous material)?
 Will you be required to pay dock or lumper fees?
 Is the shipper or receiver known for long detention times?
 Will the broker honor an accrued detention rate (usually this means the broker needs to accept, sign, and send back a revised rate confirmation)?
 Is the fuel surcharge covered in the rate?
-Ask about fees and make sure they are covered in the rate.
+Ask about fees, freight charges, surcharges and make sure they are covered in the rate.

 Get Everything in Writing

-Before hauling any load, get the complete and signed Broker and Carrier agreements.
+Before hauling any load, get the complete and signed Broker and Carrier agreements including any contract negotiation that was made.
 You also need a signed Rate Confirmation.
-The broker is not obligated to pay you if there is not a signed Rate Confirmation.
+The broker is not obligated to pay you if there are not signed freight contracts.

 Verify the Broker and Shipper Information

 Run a credit check on the Broker’s and Shipper’s information.
-Make sure you are hauling for an actual company and look out for scams.
+Make sure you are hauling for an actual company and look out for scams in the shipping costs or shipping rates.
 Hauling for a fraudulent company can put you out of business.
 You also want to know the broker’s average days-to-pay.
-If you cannot wait out their pay terms, you may want to look into quick pay or factoring.
+If you cannot wait out their payment terms, you may want to look into quick pay or factoring.

-When negotiating freight, ask questions.
+When negotiating freight rates, ask questions.
 You are the only one looking out for your business, so make sure you are hauling loads that will make your business successful.
-Do not be afraid to negotiate.
+Do not be afraid to negotiate better rates.
 The worst that can happen is the broker says “no” and you go back to the load board.
 Nevertheless, this may be the smartest decision for your business.